 To gain access, tilt hood.
-Ideal location for spare plugs, rope, first aid kit, flashlight, etc...
+Ideal location for spare plugs, rope, first aid kit, flashlight, etc.

-Fuse Holder (models equipped with a tachometer only) Tachometer
+Fuse Holder (Formula Plus only)

-The tachometer is protected with 0.1 ampere rated fuse.
+The tachometer is protected with a 0.1 ampere rated fuse.
 Fuse holder is located under the hood behind the tachometer.
-If it stops operating, check fuse condition and replace if necessary.
+If it stops operating, check fuse condition and replace if necessary with the same rate.

-Spare drive belt holder (Formula MX, Plus Only)
+Spare drive belt holder